ilse-langnar/notebook/readme.md

 This software is made with the intent of lasting century, this is because it's based on 2 thing: Plain Text & HTML.
 So as long you have a program that can interpret text and HTML, you data will still be ok.

-This program defines a couple of base "features" that be combined with each other to form generative tools for thought, so Ilse is the base, and then you "evolve" the system as you wish to use it.
+This program defines a couple of base "features"(primitives) that be combined with each other to form generative tools for thought, so Ilse is the base, and then you "evolve" the system as you wish to use it.

 <h2 align="center" > Download: </h2>